Always have your camera with you, explore your backyard and 10 more pro tips.

-Oregon is home to more than 250 different species of animals – from common to iconic -- making it a perfect place to hone your wildlife photography skills.
-It’s a year-round activity with each season bringing new photographic opportunities.
+Oregon is home to more than 250 species of animals – from backyard birds to mountain mammals -- making it a perfect place to practice your wildlife photography skills.

 A great tool for your “vehicle blind” is a camera bean bag that fits over the door frame and supports your lens and camera.